 a) Championship events have their own Ground Jury (per TREC GB Rule 2.3) to deal with arbitration matters that occur on the days of those

 b) The questioning of style scores on individual PTV obstacles should not go to arbitration as “style” is always judged subjectively.

 It is expected that the competitor will lodge queries within the timeframe required by the organiser on the day of the competition and therefore that all matters are resolved before requiring recourse to an Arbitration Panel.
 The current TREC GB Rulebook (including any published updates to it), https://trecgb.com/rules/, will be used as the main point of reference.

-The Arbitration Panel will be formed in response to receipt of an Arbitration request and will consist of 3 experienced TDs: 2 Board members (usually the Chair and Vice-Chair) and one other from the pool of TDs.
-The TDs who are chosen for any particular investigation must not have been involved with the relevant competition in any way.
+The Arbitration Panel will be formed in response to receipt of an Arbitration request and will consist of 2 Board Members and 1 other experienced TD from the pool of TDs, qualified at the level relevant to arbitration request.
+The panel members who are chosen for any particular investigation must not have been involved with the relevant competition in any way.

 If a TREC GB member feels that a matter has not been resolved satisfactorily on the day of the competition, the following will apply:-